 Jill has 3 times as much as Fred who is 12p short of 30p.

 Questions demanding an understanding of sentence structure to improve reading and comprehension.

 In the sentence below 2 words must change places to make the sentences

 Look at this example:- The wood is made of table.

 Tom’s watch and one was a half minutes fast.

-Book 4 has been written as a revision and practice resource which will help any child develop their skill and confidence levels when attempting verbal reasoning questions.
+Book 4 has been written as a revision and practice resource which will help any pupil develop their skill and confidence levels when attempting 11-plus verbal reasoning questions.

 As with books 1-3 Book 4 also contains 5 tests with each test containing 85 Verbal Reasoning questions.
-This book is planned to reflect the question types that a child may be faced with in their real eleven plus exams.
+This book is planned to reflect the question types that your pupils may be faced with in their real eleven plus exams.
 Detachable answers are included.